 Health technology designed for children with children

-Versatility is key to the development of health technology for children and young people so that it is adaptive to their social, physical and developmental needs.
+Versatility is key to the development of health technology for children and young people so that is adaptive to their social, physical and developmental needs.
 Even the best health technologies and medical devices fail simply because they are dismissed or rejected by the end users.
 Children are open and honest about their healthcare needs.
 Co-design and development of medical devices with children and young people is key to adoption, acceptance and trust.